sting-ioc/sting/docs/dagger.md

 [Dagger](https://github.com/google/dagger) is a mature, established and widely used injection toolkit for Java.
-Like Sting, Dagger is a compile-time framework that uses "...no reflection or runtime bytecode generation, does all its analysis at compile-time, and generates plain Java source code.".
+Like Sting, Dagger is a compile-time framework that uses "...no reflection or runtime bytecode generation, does all its analysis at compile-time, and generates plain Java source code."
 Most of the original Sting applications were migrated from Dagger so a comparison with Dagger would help explain why applications moved from one toolkit to the other.